COVID-19 Testing Program for Graduate and Professional Students, Via Color Genomics

 - Testing is provided at no charge to students.

 - If you have any trouble registering with Color, please submit a ServiceNow ticket.

-- You can start testing with Color Genomics as soon as March 15.
-Verily testing will no longer be available to graduate and professional students after March 19.
+- Verily testing is no longer available to graduate and professional students.

 - Create your Color testing account using your primary Stanford email address (SUNet ID@stanford.edu).
 Alias emails will not be accepted.
 If you do not know your primary Stanford SUNet email or are not sure how to access it, please contact University IT Services & Support at (650) 725-4357 or by submitting an online ticket.